Two participants of Islamic discourse in Nizamudddin found in Sambhal, isolated: DM

-At least two persons, who had attended an Islamic discourse at Nizamuddin 'markaj' in New Delhi from here early this month, have been found and isolated here in Sambhal, a senior official said on Wednesday
+At least two persons, who had attended an Islamic discourse at Nizamuddin 'markaj' in New Delhi last month from here, have been found and isolated here in Sambhal, a senior official said on Wednesday

 "As per the state government's instructions, checking was done at a number of places and two persons, who attended the the Tablighi Jamaat meet, were found," District Magistrate Avinash Krishna Singh said